datalad-handbook/book/docs/basics/101-140-filesystem.rst

       $ git status

-   A subsequent ``git commit -m "rename book"`` will write the renaming -- and only the renaming -- to the datasets history.
+   Because the :command:`git mv` places the change directly into the staging area (the *index*) of Git [#f1]_, a subsequent ``git commit -m "rename book"`` will write the renaming -- and only the renaming -- to the dataset's history, even if other (unstaged) modifications are present.

    .. runrecord:: _examples/DL-101-140-109
       :language: console